apache/james-project/src/site/markdown/server/manage-webadmin.md

 Also be aware that, in case things go wrong, all endpoints might return a 500 internal error (with a JSON body formatted as exposed above).
 To avoid information duplication, this is ommited on endpoint specific documentation.

+Finally, please note that in case of a malformed URL the 400 bad request response will contains an HTML body.

 ## Navigation menu

  - [HealthCheck](#HealthCheck)